gimli-org/gimli/doc/user-guide/data.md

 print(data["dist"])
 ```

-+++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": ["hide-cell"]}
++++ {"tags": ["hide-cell"]}

 You can also do some pre-processing using the validity option again.
 For example, here we would like to mark as **invalid** where the receiver is the same as the transmitter.

 ```{code-cell} ipython3
 data.markInvalid(data["Rx"] == data["Tx"])